 Places like Shimla, Manali, Mussorie, or some other hill stations from the list I mentioned above may not have snow all the time but there will still be occasional snowfall.
 Before planning a trip to either of the places, you should call any of the hotels in the region and inquire about the status.

-If you want to see snow in March, then Chopta, Deoria Taal, Auli, Mana village will be a good choice.
+If you want to see snow in March, then Chopta, Deoria Taal, Auli, and Mana village will be good choices.
 In Himachal, apart from Spiti, you can drive towards Jalori Pass or Chanshal Pass.
 Manali will also be a great choice for snow in March.
 Though there may not be any in the town itself, you will definitely find snow towards Rohtang Pass.

-But before you finalize on Sonamarg, make sure the road from Srinagar to Sonamarg is open.
-You can keep a track of it at this thread Srinagar Sonamarg Road Current Status.
+But before you finalize Sonamarg, make sure the road from Srinagar to Sonamarg is open.
+You can keep a track of it in this thread Srinagar Sonamarg Road Current Status.

 Snowfall near Delhi in April